 Your clients will be informed throughout the entire process with helpful email updates.

-You, your clients, and collaborators can also use hotspots to comment on specific areas of the file to make it obvious what each comment is referring to.
-Hotspots are currently only supported on images (JPG, JPEG, PNG).
+You, your clients, and collaborators can also use notations to comment on specific areas of the file to make it obvious what each comment is referring to.
+Notations are currently only supported on images (JPG, JPEG, PNG).

-There are two ways to leave a hotspot comment:
+There are two ways to leave a notation comment:

 1. From the toolbar at the bottom of the preview area